AutoGEO: What Generative Search Engines Like and How to Optimize Web Content Cooperatively

 Overview

 AutoGEO automatically discovers actionable rules to improve content visibility in generative search engines.
 Unlike traditional methods that rely on expert-designed prompts and trial-and-error, AutoGEO uses large language models to automatically extract preference rules of generative search engines, enabling better adaptability across domains and engines.
+This paper has been accepted by ICLR 2026.

 Key Contributions